fusionfoto/swiftclientgui-mdsearch-plugin/README.md

 Then you can, optionally:

  - Validate the message by sending a **validation-request** message (and listening for a response);
- - Tell the client to run yur search with a **search-request** message (optionally, you can also listen for a response).
+ - Tell the client to run your search with a **search-request** message (optionally, you can also listen for a response).

-Examples of doing this are in `ui.js`, and the interface is below.
+Examples of doing this are in [`ui.js`](https://github.com/swiftstack/swiftclientgui-mdsearch-plugin/blob/master/ui.js), and the interface is below.

 Quite possibly the easiest way to write a plugin is to start with this one as a base, and develop it further to meet your needs.